shyam100v/cs4641Project/README.md

 ## DBSCAN
 **Publishing Times**\
-Using DBSCAN clustering on the video views and publishing time features, we can see that the optimal time frame to publish videos on YouTube is from about 1:30 to 8:30 pm GMT; however, we did find many noise points and the clusters found were quite low in view count.
+Using DBSCAN clustering on the video views and publishing time features, we can see that the optimal time frame to publish videos on YouTube is from about __1:30 to 8:30 pm GMT__; however, we did find many noise points and the clusters found were quite low in view count. (code [here)](https://raw.githubusercontent.com/shyam100v/cs4641Project/master/DBSCAN_publishingHour.ipynb)

 ![dbscan_clusters](https://raw.githubusercontent.com/shyam100v/cs4641Project/master/image/dbscan_clusters.PNG)